Leslie Vale, Tasmania

 Leslie Vale is a rural residential locality in the local government area (LGA) of Kingborough in the Hobart LGA region of Tasmania.
 The locality is about 8 km west of the town of Kingston.
 The 2016 census recorded a population of 351 for the state suburb of Leslie Vale.

 History

 Leslie Vale was gazetted as a locality in 1970.
 A post office of this name opened in 1946.

 Geography

 Most of the boundaries are survey lines.
 The North West Bay River forms part of the southern boundary.

 Road infrastructure

-Route A6 (Huon Highway) runs through from north-east to south-west.
+The Huon Highway runs through from north-east to south-west.